 When it comes to teeing off in Maine, it’s not just about playing great courses—it’s also about enjoying stunning views.
-In autumn, the vistas are painted with vibrant reds, oranges and golds offset by golf greens, or lake or ocean blues, and occasionally white-capped peaks.
 With more than 130 courses statewide, including public, private, semi-private and resort courses, as well as nine-hole treasures, the options are mind-boggling.
 Of course, this being Maine, depending upon the location, course hazards may include moose, deer, eagle or osprey, but rest assured, rarely lobster.

 - At the Sugarloaf Golf Club, the jaw-dropping views from the 11th tee, which take in the river-edged fairway 125 feet below, backed by the Bigelow Mountain Range, are rivaled only by those from the 10th tee.